iib0011/omni-tools/Readme.md

 Welcome to **OmniTools**, an open-source alternative to OnlineTools.com.
 This project offers a variety of online tools to help with everyday tasks, all available for free and open for community contributions.
-Please don't forget to star the repo if you find it useful.
+Please don't forget to star the repo to support us.

 ## Table of Contents